-Ceiling fans are just energy-saving devices in the summer months, however.
+Ceiling fans aren’t just energy-saving devices in the summer months, however.
 They are actually useful in the winter as well.
-They circulate heat in the home during the warmer months of the year.
+They circulate heat in the home during the colder months of the year.
 As we all know, heat rises.
 You don’t want your heat to stay trapped near the ceiling because then you’ll have to keep utilizing more energy to feel warm inside the house.
 A good ceiling fan will send that warm air throughout the house, keeping your energy costs low.

 The best ceiling fans have built-in lighting that will facilitate even more energy savings in the home.
 You want to choose a ceiling fan that can be turned on separately from the lights.
 This way you can have the lights, the fan or both on as needed.
 A ceiling fan that has dimmable lights allows you to choose the least energy-wasting light level that you need at any given time.
 Likewise, a ceiling fan that has multiple fan settings will allow you to limit energy use even when the fan is active.
-And a ceiling fan that uses SFL bulbs or LED bulbs will provide you with ongoing energy savings throughout the year.
+And a ceiling fan that uses CFL bulbs or LEDs will provide you with ongoing energy savings throughout the year.